-The Reading program is designed to prepare teachers of reading and supervisors of reading at the M.Ed. and Ed.S. levels.
+The Reading program is designed to prepare teachers of reading at the M.Ed. and Ed.S. levels.
 Reading courses are also offered for students who pursue study in reading as electives for their program and also for students to meet individual program requirements.